simgislab/m-d.me/content/notes/roerich-cae-data/index.md

 ## Geodata

-Here you can find information on routes and stops extracted as machine-readable data in GeoJSON format.
+Here you can find information on routes and stops extracted from CAE website as machine-readable data in GeoJSON format.
 This format allows to work with this data in modern GIS systems.

 Two data layers are extracted (use links to download):